MeowingDavis/AudioVision/posts/post8.md

 #### canffienism

-liz has provided me with an updated intro segment of the animation. she has said this will be the final timing for movement. i have began to edit in the sound design
+liz has provided me with an updated intro segment of the animation. she has said this will be the final timing for movement.
+I have began to edit in the sound design and have sent it back to her as another draft.

 She has said she is happy with the music I have provided.
 I will work on mixing and mastering in the next week or so.

 <iframe width="878" height="494" src="https://www.youtube.com/embed/pwNP35hk6sk" title="LIZ ANIMATION SOUNDDRAFT 8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>